andreww2012/eslint-config-un/README.md

 - Packages lookup (such as `typescript` or `vue`) is performed using [`local-pkg`](https://www.npmjs.com/package/local-pkg).
 - Type-checked, or type-aware TypeScript rules are *enabled* by default which are known to be performance-demanding.
 It's just a little heads-up and you should make your own decision whether to keep them enabled.
 [More about type-aware linting](https://typescript-eslint.io/getting-started/typed-linting).
 - By default, TypeScript rules will be enabled in `.vue` files if `enforceTypescriptInScriptSection` is set to true in vue's config options which in turn is *automatically* set to true if `typescript` package found installed.
 If you have `.vue` files authored in both TypeScript and JavaScript, use `enforceTypescriptInScriptSection.{files,ignores}` to manually specify TS & JS Vue components respectively.
 It is not currently possible to apply different ESLint rules depending on the value of `lang` attribute of `<script>` SFC section.
-- All plugins listed above are enabled by default or enabled automatically under certain conditions, but there is one that is *disabled* by default: `security`.
+- All plugins listed above are enabled by default or enabled automatically under certain conditions, but there is some that are *disabled* by default:
+  - `security`
+  - `prefer-arrow-functions`
 - Some rules are set to warn by default.
 You can change some or even all such rule's reporting level using `errorsInsteadOfWarnings` option.
 You can find all such rules by inspecting the source code of this package.

 ## Troubleshooting